assertible/deployments/README.md

 Start by sending a deployment to the Assertible API when you deploy your app from CI.
-Assertible will run tests against the live web app, and report of any failures.
+Assertible will run tests against the live web app, and report any failures.

 When you connect Assertible to a GitHub repo, the post deployment test results will show as a status check on your commits and pull requests.

 ### Send a deployment to the Assertible API